paulgb/d3class/3-svg.md

         .attr('stroke', 'red')
         .attr('stroke-width', 5);

-The group now has a red circle and a line (the universal sign of prohibition.)
+The group now has a red circle and a line (the international prohibition sign.)
 Now if we want to move it, we can give the group a `transform` attribute that moves all of the elements at once:

     group.attr('transform', 'translate(65, 160)');

+---

 {::options parse_block_html="true" /}
 <div class="exercise">